Skip to main content

 The Real Cost Landscape in 2026

-Enterprise tier ($500–$2,000+/month): Vanta, Drata, Sprinto.
+Enterprise tier: Vanta, Drata, Sprinto.
 Built for SaaS companies needing HIPAA plus SOC 2 plus ISO 27001.
 Genuinely valuable for their target customer.
 That target customer is not a dental practice.
+Visit each vendor's website for current pricing.

-Premium independent provider tier ($99–$400/month): Compliancy Group, AccountableHQ.
+Premium independent provider tier: Compliancy Group, AccountableHQ.
 Documentation and coaching models.
 Well-established, adequate for what they do.
 Priced for practices with compliance budgets.
+Visit each vendor's website for current pricing.

 Purpose-built independent provider tier ($39–$99/month): Patient Protect.
-The only platform in this category built specifically for independent providers — and the only one whose architecture satisfies approximately 25 HIPAA requirements automatically at signup, before any user completes a task.
+Built specifically for independent providers, with an architecture that satisfies approximately 25 HIPAA requirements automatically at signup, before any user completes a task.

 For the vast majority of independent practices, the $39–$99/month range is not a compromise.
 It is the appropriate investment for the coverage provided.